Ford Godzilla engine: Attributes

 Because the engine uses overhead valves actuated by pushrods, it is smaller than many of the overhead camshaft Ford Modular engines, and can be fitted to older cars.

 Variable tuning

 Ford offers several different ratings of the engines that can prioritize either performance or economy.
-More performance oriented tunings are intended as a replacement for the Modular V10 engine, while economy tunings replace the Boss V8 engine.
+Performance-oriented tunings are intended as a replacement for the Modular V10 engine, while economy-oriented tunings replace the Boss V8 engine.

 The highest current state of tune, offered on the Ford Super Duty (F-250/350/450) pickup trucks, offers 430 hp at 5,500 RPM and 475 lbft of torque at 4,000 RPM.

 For the largest Super Duty trucks (F-550/600) and the medium-duty Ford F-650/750 trucks, the engine is de-tuned to 335 hp at 3,750 RPM, but with more torque, 468 lbft at 3,750 RPM.